annatel/queuetopia/README.md

 - Reactivity — Immediatly try to execute a job that has just been created.

+- Scheduled Jobs — Allow to schedule job in the future.

 - Retries — Failed jobs are retried with a configurable backoff.

 - Persistence — Jobs are stored in a DB and updated after each execution attempt.